“Come! Whoever is thirsty, let him come; and whoever wishes, let him take the free gift of the water of life.” (Revelations 22:17 NIV) Amen

 Daniel answered, “O king, live forever!
 My God sent his angel, and he shut the mouths of the lions.
 They have not hurt me because I was found innocent in His sight. “(Daniel 6:21-22)

 Single men and women of God are walking each day into the lion’s den, as Daniel once did.
 In all King Nebuchadnezzar’s vast kingdom of clerics, warriors, and scholars, he could find none wiser than Daniel and his friends, Hananiah, Mishael, and Azariah.
 Together, these four young men were tested time and again during their service to the shrewd Babylonian conqueror.
 They prevailed with the Word of God as their defense.
 You too can stand upright in a crooked generation.
 Read the articles found on Spiritualbridge.org any time of day or night to find Christian advice and guidance you can trust.
-We’re the best online resource for single Christian men and women who love reading content that inspires and uplifts.
+We’re a focused online resource for single Christian men and women who love reading content that inspires and uplifts.

 Christian Articles on Spiritual Wellness